-Here’s more good news: even working just for minimum wage, you’ll only have to clock in 24 hours to pay for a whole year’s worth of coverage.
+Here’s more good news: even working just for minimum wage, you’ll only have to clock in 24 hours to pay for a whole year’s worth of a renters policy.
 As you can see, there’s no denying rental insurance is an affordable way to help protect your belongings.

 Picture this: you get out of work, drive home, and discover your apartment was burglarized.
 Unfortunately, it could happen.
-And in 2012 alone it did—according to 18,767 reported break-ins in Kansas.
+In 2012 alone it did according to 18,767 reported break-ins in Kansas.
 Dealing with an event like a burglary is stressful, but having renters insurance can go a long way toward helping you get back on your feet.

 With rental insurance, you’ll get money from your provider to help replace your things no matter whether they were stolen, damaged, or destroyed by a covered incident.
 Your policy may also include a certain amount of liability insurance to help out if someone is injured in your home.